openmm/openmm/examples/cavity/dimer_system/CAV_HOOMD_PARITY.md

 Cav-hoomd writes F(k,t) files under `no_cavity/`.
 Compare those F(k,t) curves (and relaxation time) to OpenMM’s `fkt_lambda0.0000_fkt_ref_*.txt` to see whether dynamics or the F(k,t) implementation explains the difference.

+## Known accepted differences

+### Long-range electrostatics: PME (OpenMM) vs PPPM (cav-hoomd)

+OpenMM uses Particle Mesh Ewald (PME) for long-range Coulomb interactions, while cav-hoomd uses Particle–Particle Particle–Mesh (PPPM, resolution=[32,32,32], order=6, alpha=0.0).
+Both approximate the Ewald sum but use different interpolation schemes (B-spline vs cardinal B-spline).
+This produces a per- particle force error of approximately 0.25% relative to the exact Ewald result.

+This difference is inherent to the two codes: OpenMM does not offer PPPM, and HOOMD does not offer PME.
+The error is small enough for production use and does not affect equilibrium thermodynamic averages.

+**Tuning guidance for minimal discrepancy:**
+- OpenMM PME error tolerance: `ewaldErrorTolerance=0.0005` (current)
+- cav-hoomd PPPM: `resolution=[32,32,32]`, `order=6`
+- Increasing OpenMM's PME grid density (via `pmeGridSpacing`) or lowering the error tolerance will not eliminate the algorithmic difference, only reduce OpenMM's internal error.

+### RNG streams

+HOOMD uses a counter-based Philox RNG seeded by `(RNGIdentifier, timestep, seed)`.
+OpenMM uses `SimTKOpenMMUtilities`.
+Even with identical seeds, individual trajectories will diverge stochastically.
+Statistical averages (temperature, F(k,t), etc.) should converge to the same values within sampling error.

 ## Parameter mapping (OpenMM → cav-hoomd)

 | OpenMM                                   | cav-hoomd                                          |